trzsz/trzsz/README.md

 `tmux` is not going to support rz / sz ( [906](https://github.com/tmux/tmux/issues/906), [1439](https://github.com/tmux/tmux/issues/1439) ), and creating a new tools is much easier than patching `tmux`.

+## Advantage

+* Support **tmux**, including tmux normal mode, and tmux command mode integrated with iTerm2.
+* Support **transfer directories**, `trz -d` to upload directories, `tsz -d xxx` to download xxx directories.
+* Support **Windows server**, not only can run on Windows client, but also can run on Windows ssh server.
+* Support **native terminal**, does not require terminal to support, just use `trzsz ssh x.x.x.x` to login.
+* Support **web terminal**, transfer files and directories between local and remote servers over the web.
+* Support **drag to upload**, drag and drop files and directories to the terminal to upload to the remote server.
+* Support **progress bar**, shows the current transferring file name, progress, size, speed, remaining time, etc.
+* Better **interactive experience**, shows the transfer results or errors friendly, `ctrl + c` to stop gracefully.

 ## Installation

 ### On the server